mKondoJS/OverVue/README.md

 Creating your store is a simple two-step process with OverVue:

-In your store.js file, import OverVue and connect it using the Vue.use() global method.
+In your store file, import OverVue and connect it using the Vue.use() global method.

 ```
 import Vue from 'vue';